-The LHCb experiment is in a unique position because it can collect data in both collider and fixed-target modes.
-This is possible thanks to LHCb's fixed-target system, called SMOG (System for Measuring Overlap with Gas)~\cite{Barschel:1693671}.
-The SMOG system was originally designed to precisely calibrate the luminosity of colliding proton beams \cite{FerroLuzzi:2005em}.
-By injecting small amounts of noble gases directly into the primary LHC vacuum around the vertex detector, LHCb can study interactions of the LHC beams and gas in collisions with center-of-mass energies up to 113\,GeV, the highest achieved so far in a fixed-target experiment.
-This capability has been used to measure the anti-proton production cross section in proton-helium collisions \cite{LHCb:2018ygc,LHCb:2022bbb}, and charm production in proton-neon and lead-neon collisions \cite{LHCb:2022qvj,LHCb:2022sxs}, which constrain a potential intrinsic charm component in the proton with implications for the prompt atmospheric lepton flux.
+The LHCb experiment is in the unique position that it can take data in both collider mode and fixed-target mode.
+This is possible due to LHCb's fixed-target system called SMOG (System for Measuring Overlap with Gas) \cite{Barschel:1693671}.
+The SMOG system was originally designed for precise luminosity calibration \cite{FerroLuzzi:2005em} of colliding proton beams.
+By injecting small amounts of noble gases directly into the primary LHC vacuum around the vertex detector, interactions of the LHC beams with gas can be studied in collisions with center-of-mass energies up to 113\,GeV, the highest achieved so far in a fixed-target experiment.
+This was used to measure the anti-proton production cross section in proton-helium collisions \cite{LHCb:2018ygc,LHCb:2022bbb}, and charm production in proton-neon and lead-neon collisions \cite{LHCb:2022qvj,LHCb:2022sxs}, which constrain a potential intrinsic charm component in the proton with implications for the prompt atmospheric lepton flux.

-In recent years, the LHCb detector underwent a major upgrade in preparation for the current data-taking period \cite{LHCb:2023hlw}, including a new SMOG2 system \cite{CERN-LHCC-2019-005}.
-Gas is now injected into an open storage cell located upstream of the LHCb collision point, and is suppressed outside the cell by vacuum pumps.
-This new system enables the study of collisions involving non-noble gases, such hydrogen and deuterium, and possibly oxygen and nitrogen, and at higher gas pressures.
-This increases the luminosity by two orders of magnitude compared to before \cite{Bursche:2649878, CERN-LHCC-2019-005}.
-Proton-oxygen and proton-nitrogen collisions, in particular, will be of great interest for air showers.
-The increased luminosity will also enable precision measurements of D and B meson production.
-During the recent run with oxygen beam in 2025, collisions on a hydrogen target gave access to proton-oxygen collisions in the forward hemisphere.
+In recent years, the LHCb detector underwent a major upgrade in preparation for the current data taking period \cite{LHCb:2023hlw}, including a new SMOG2 system \cite{CERN-LHCC-2019-005}.
+Gas is now injected into an open storage cell located upstream of the LHCb collision point, and suppressed outside it by vacuum pumps.
+The new system allows one to study collisions with non-noble gases as targets, including hydrogen and deuterium, and possibly oxygen and nitrogen, and at higher gas pressures, increasing the luminosity by two orders of magnitude compared to before \cite{Bursche:2649878, CERN-LHCC-2019-005}.
+Especially proton-oxygen and proton-nitrogen collisions will be of great interest for air showers.
+The increased luminosity will also make precision measurements of $D$ and $B$ meson production possible.
+During the planned run with oxygen beam in 2025, collisions on a hydrogen target will give access to proton-oxygen collisions in the forward hemisphere.